 Abstract

 This report details the final progress report for the Fall semester towards the completion of the μ-Vision iOS application and automated conveyor belt system.
-This project has a dual purpose; the standalone iOS application can identify resistor values one by one, and the automated resistor detection system can sort a chosen resistor value from others.
+This project has a dual purpose; the standalone iOS application can identify resistor values individually, and the automated resistor detection system can sort a chosen resistor value from others.
 This will be done with the help of what will be referred to as a “dot lens”.
 The dot lens is a small lens that attaches to a smartphone camera for magnification purposes.
-After a rigorous study of the Objective-C programming language; a user interface has been created, the application can access the phone camera, the application compiles utilizing all required frameworks, and has a refined camera interface.
+After a rigorous study of the Objective-C programming language,a user interface has been created, the application can access the phone camera, the application compiles utilizing all required frameworks, and has a refined camera interface.
 For control of the autonomous sorting system an Arduino Leonardo microcontroller equipped with a Bluetooth module for communication with the iPhone is being used.
 The semester goal to have interfacing between the Leonardo and the iPhone has been completed, and coding for basic color detection on the application in conjunction with the image processing framework called OpenCV has been completed.

 Purpose and Background

-The purpose of this project is to bring recognition to the ECE department of the University of Houston, as well as simplifying resistor identification.
-This will be achieved through the utilization of a small dot lens that attaches to the camera of an Apple iPhone in order to magnify small resistors, and the creation of a resistor identifying iOS Application.
+The purpose of this project is to bring recognition to the ECE department of the University of Houston, as well as simplify resistor identification.
+This will be achieved through the utilization of a small dot lens that attaches to the camera of an Apple iPhone in order to magnify small resistors, and the creation of a resistor-identifying iOS Application.
 The application will feature a standalone resistor identification function, as well as a resistor sorting function.
-The purpose of the standalone application is to allow electronic circuit designers and those who are colorblind easily identify values of resistors while utilizing the cheap dot lens.
+The purpose of the standalone application is to allow electronic circuit designers and those who are colorblind to easily identify values of resistors while utilizing the cheap dot lens.
 The resistor sorting portion of the application will utilize the same essential resistor identification software, but will include the control of a conveyor belt, a DC servo controlled gate, and two bins for sorting correct and incorrect values.
 The conveyor will be powered by a DC motor that will be hooked up to the Arduino, and controlled by the iPhone.
 Ultimately, once combined these elements will allow the user to place a resistor on the conveyor belt, enter the resistor value they would like sorted, and wait as the resistors are sorted into the designated bins.

 Problem, Need, and Significance